eccentricOrange/personal-blogs/docs/tools.md

 ## 1. Git for source control

 {: .warning }
 > This article is just an introduction, followed by a comprehensive list of resources to learn Git.
-For an explanation of the common misconceptions surrounding Git, see the (other article)[/2---what-do-you-actually-do-with-git].
+For an explanation of the common misconceptions surrounding Git, see the [other article](/2---what-do-you-actually-do-with-git).

 How often have you had to deal with this?